 255.255.255.255 broadcasthost::1 localhost

-What’s the reason you’re seeking to edit your Mac’s hosts file?
+What’s the reason you are seeking to edit your Mac’s hosts file?
+How did it work out?
 Please tell us about it in the comments below!